 Most navicular fractures occur when you stretch your hand out in front of you to protect yourself from a fall.
 They can also occur when your wrist twists severely or is hit very hard.
-Navicular fractures often happen while a person is playing sports such as football, soccer, or basketball or during activities such as Rollerblading, skateboarding, or bike riding.
+Navicular fractures often happen while a person is playing sports such as football, soccer, or basketball or during activities, such as in-line skating, skateboarding, or bike riding.
 They can also occur as a result of a car crash or a fistfight.

 What are the symptoms?